Experts: State Patrol shooting poses complex legal questions

 For many, Cobb's death evoked similar high-profile fatal encounters between Black motorists and Twin Cities law enforcement that drew intense protests, including the shooting deaths of Philando Castile in Falcon Heights and Daunte Wright in Brooklyn Center.

-The defense for Kimberly Potter, the former officer who was convicted of manslaughter in Wright's 2021 death after she mistakenly pulled her service gun instead of her Taser, argued unsuccessfully that she was legally justified in using deadly force because her partner might have been dragged and seriously injured if Wright had sped off while he was still inside.
+The defense for Kimberly Potter, the former officer who was convicted of manslaughter in Wright's 2021 death after she mistakenly pulled her service gun instead of her Taser, argued unsuccessfully that she was legally justified in using deadly force because her partner might have been seriously injured if Wright had sped off, dragging the officer with him.

 The trooper involved in Cobb's case is likely to lodge a similar defense, alleging they had a reasonable fear for their safety, said Mitchell Hamline School of Law professor T. Anansi Wilson.